carvel-dev/carvel/site/content/kapp-controller/docs/develop/walkthrough.md

     The output shows the overall status of the application, including the latest deploy output (`status.deploy.stdout`) and the latest inspect output (`status.inspect.stdout`).
 Based on the inspect output you can see that the app included a `Deployment` and a `Service`.

-1. Update `simple-app` App CR to reconfigure it by running one of the following commands:
+1. Update `simple-app` App CR to reconfigure it.

     This example changes data values for ytt templates.